 IME is professional education given by accredited medical education providers who design and implement programs independent of Ardelyx influence, as defined by standards such as the Accreditation Council for Continuing Medical Education (ACCME) guidelines, the FDA’s Guidance: Industry Supported Scientific and Educational Activities, and the PhRMA Code.

-Current Areas of Interest in CKD Are:
+Current Areas of Interest Are:

 - Understanding Hyperphosphatemia Mechanism of Disease